henrygabriels/FMLLM/improving_llm_creative_writing_output_in_a_fun_new_way.md

 I used **Mistral’s Nemo** to generate the stories (cheap + strong at roleplay on OpenRouter) and **Gemini Flash 2.0** to assess them (cheap + anecdotal sense that it’s “tough” in evaluation).

-I generated **300 stories** (100 for each topic, with and without appended words, plus a control group).
+I generated **300 stories** (100 for each topic, one with 50 appended Fib words, one with 50 random words from the corpus, plus a control group with no words appended to the prompt).

-It’s a small dataset; I’m extremely broke.
+It’s a small dataset; I'm not quite a starving artist, but it's a close-run thing.
+I would love to be able to take this further.

 The judging criteria were adapted with slight amendments from [EQ Bench’s creative writing benchmarks](https://eqbench.com/about.html#creative-writing-v3).